jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 As established in the last post, the game to the `2048` tile on the 4x4 board has at least trillions of states, and so far it has not been possible to even enumerate all the states, let alone solve the resulting MDP for an optimal policy.

 We can, however, complete the enumeration and the solve for the 4x4 game up to the `64` tile --- that model has "only" about 40 billion states.
-Like the 2x2 game to `8` above, it is impossible to lose when playing optimally, so it essentially does not matter which actions the player takes.
+Like the 2x2 game to `8` above, it is impossible to lose when playing optimally.
 This does not make for very interesting viewing, because in many cases there are several good actions, and the choice between them is arbitrary.

-However, if we reduce the discount factor, \\(\\gamma\\), that makes the player slightly impatient, so that it prefers to win sooner rather than later.
+However, if we reduce the discount factor, \\(\\gamma\\), that makes the player slightly impatient, so that they prefer to win sooner rather than later.
 It then looks a bit more directed.
 Here is an optimal player for \\(\\gamma = 0.99\\):

 <p class="twenty48-policy-player" data-board-size="4" data-max-exponent="6" data-packed-policy-path="/assets/2048/game-board_size-4.max_exponent-6/layer_model-max_depth-0/packed_policy-discount-0.99.method-v.alternate_action_tolerance-1e-09.threshold-1e-07.alternate_actions-false.values-true.txt" data-initial-seed="42">Loading&hellip;</p>